 The relationship between ESG and the board of directors is still being defined..
-Discussions around the “G” (i.e., governance) are often spearheaded by the nominating & governance committee with involvement from the full board—particularly when assessing how environmental, social and governance risks integrate with the ERM program or impact long-term strategy.
-In addition, more boards are incorporating the “S” (social considerations or corporate impact) into the strategy development process, according to PwC’s Annual Corporate Directors Survey, issues like health care cost, resource scarcity, human rights, and income inequality have all surged in importance.
+Discussions around the “G” (i.e., governance) are often spearheaded by the nominating & governance committee with involvement from the full board—particularly when assessing how these risks integrate with the ERM program or impact long-term strategy.
+In addition, more boards are incorporating the “S” (social considerations or corporate impact) into the strategy development process; according to PwC’s Annual Corporate Directors Survey, issues like health care cost, resource scarcity, human rights, and income inequality have all surged in importance.

 When it comes to structuring oversight around the “E” (i.e., environmental issues), a recent global study by the Diligent Institute found that best practices are still largely undetermined.
-Fifty percent of the 447 survey respondents indicated some form of board-level oversight, either by the full board or a board committee, while 19% indicated oversight within the organization.
+Fifty percent of the 447 survey respondents indicated some form of board-level oversight, either by the full board or a board committee, while 19% indicated that oversight lived within the organization.
 Another 35% percent indicated that environmental issues are “not overseen” by the company or that they “don’t know.”

-The best approach to oversight will vary by board and will be influenced by industry, company type, global footprint, existing committee structure, and so on.
-However the board decides to structure oversight, every board member should have a thorough understanding of (a) how environmental, social and governance risks impact the organization and (b) what kind of disclosure is important to their investors.
+The best approach to ESG oversight will vary by board and will be influenced by industry, company type, global footprint, existing committee structure, and so on.
+However the board decides to structure oversight, every board member should have a thorough understanding of (a) how ESG risks impact the organization and (b) what kind of disclosure is important to their investors.

 No standard set of guidelines yet specifies how boards can measure ESG.
-With the rapid rise of ESG, investors and boards are now navigating a communication gap.
-Investors are looking for more standardized reporting in order to compare one company to the next: “Companies are starting to provide [disclosure],” said Brandon Rees, Deputy Director of Corporations and Capital Markets for the AFL-CIO, “but because we don’t have uniform presentation of the information, it’s very difficult for investors to digest it when you’re relying on a CSR report as opposed to a uniform SEC disclosure.
+With the rapid rise of environmental, social and governance issues, investors and boards are now navigating a communication gap.
+Investors are pushing for more standardization, as the AFL-CIO’s Brandon Rees, Deputy Director of Corporations and Capital Markets, explains: “Companies are starting to provide [disclosure]—but because we don’t have uniform presentation of the information, it’s very difficult for investors to digest it when you’re relying on a CSR report as opposed to a uniform SEC disclosure.”

-On the other hand, corporate issuers are finding that the types of metrics that matter to one company may not matter to the next.
+On the other hand, corporate issuers are finding that the types of ESG metrics that matter to one company may not matter to the next.
 Both boards and investors are increasingly turning to organizations like the Sustainability Accounting Standards Board (SASB), Sustainalytics or MSCI for reporting frameworks that offer some level of consistency and financial materiality among companies within a given industry.

-Equipping Boards with the Right Data: Effective oversight of environmental, social and governance issues will depend on whether today’s boards have the right information at their fingertips.
-In a research report by Forrester and Diligent, governance professionals indicated that their greatest dissatisfier was “visibility into sustainability and ESG issues.”
-Not only are boards facing a lack of visibility internally (across the organization), but externally, as well…
+Equipping Boards with the Right Data: Effective oversight of ESG will depend on whether today’s boards have the right information at their fingertips.
+In a research report by Forrester and Diligent, governance professionals indicated that “visibility into sustainability and ESG issues” was their greatest dissatisfier.